Expert-Guided Inverse Optimization for Convex Constraint Inference: Results

-The insights highlighted by Tables~\ref{tab:vennData} and~\ref{tab:vennData2} confirm that using the clinical guidelines to generate plans is not helpful in practice because guidelines are too restrictive and impossible to meet in this dataset, whereas plans that are made based on RDIO inferred constraints are highly likely to be accepted by clinicians.
-Similarly, almost all clinically accepted plans meet all the RDIO inferred constraints, which is an indication that learning the acceptability criteria through RDIO can help in building plans that are acceptable to clinicians.
+The insights highlighted by Tables~\ref{tab:vennData} and~\ref{tab:vennData2} confirm that using the clinical guidelines to generate plans is not helpful in practice because guidelines are too restrictive and impossible to meet in this dataset, whereas plans that are made based on \changemarker{RGIO} inferred constraints are highly likely to be accepted by clinicians.
+Similarly, almost all clinically accepted plans meet all the \changemarker{RGIO} inferred constraints, which is an indication that learning the acceptability criteria through \changemarker{RGIO} can help in building plans that are acceptable to clinicians.

 To further test the accuracy of the proposed inverse methodology, we calculated a set of standard metrics for out-of-sample prediction, including accuracy~(\% correct prediction), precision~(\% correct acceptable prediction), specificity~(\% correct rejection identification), recall (\% correct acceptable identification), F1 Score (harmonic average of recall and precision).
 We tested the model using a similar 60/40 random split for past/future patients, repeated the split 50 times, ran the result for each split, and computed the average and the range for each metric.
 Figure~\ref{fig:accuracy_metrics} shows that the inverse model consistently performs well with an average performance between 95\%--100\% across all metrics.
 The lowest metric was specificity at 95\%, which we believe is due to a low number of rejected observations in our dataset.